tvcutsem/tvcutsem.github.io/talks.md

 ---
 Some of the talks I've given over the years (with link to slides):

+## 2019

+* [Browsing NPM packages more effectively with Code Compass](/assets/codecompass_jsconf2019.pdf).
+Invited talk at the sixth [jsconf.be](https://www.jsconf.be/en/), the Belgian JavaScript Conference.
+Bruges, Belgium, June 2019.

 ## 2018

 * [Streaming all the data: JavaScript for real-time data and video stream processing](https://www.jsconf.be/en/schedule), a tutorial on [worldwidestreams.io](https://worldwidestreams.io) including [XStream](/assets/XStream_ifip17.pdf).
 Workshop at the fifth [jsconf.be](https://www.jsconf.be/en/), the Belgian JavaScript Conference.
 Bruges, Belgium, May 2018.